funsecurity/apk_binder_script/README.md

 Limitations
 -----------
 en:
-apk_binder_script has certain limitations and currently runs stably with services "bindeados".
+apk_binder_script has certain limitations and works stable with services "bindeados".
 Currently no resources or activities to the manifest are copied, and in some cases creates problems recompiling with apktool.
-Viability and use cases for successful implementation are studied.
+Viability and use cases for proper implementation etudia.
+When recompiling with apktool certain apks', you may not do it properly generating resource compilation errors, but it is a case outside the script.
+How to decode the file AndroidManifest.xml is studied manually decode avoiding all resources.
 -----------------------
 es:
-apk_binder_script tiene ciertas limitaciones y actualmente funciona estable con servicios "bindeados".
+apk_binder_script tiene ciertas limitaciones y funciona estable con servicios "bindeados".
 Actualmente no se copian recursos ni actividades al manifiesto, ya que en algunos casos genera problemas de recompilación con apktool.
 Se etudia la viabilidad y casos de uso para una correcta implementación.
+Al recompilar con apktool ciertos apks', es posible que no lo haga correctamente generando errores de compilación de recursos, pero es un caso ajeno al script.
+Se estudia la forma de decodificar el archivo AndroidManifest.xml manualmente evitando así decodificar todos los recursos.

 Files
 -----